Active Darcy's Law

-Before considering cooperative effects, we \correctText{must}{} quantify the properties of the porous medium.
-In the limit of zero activity and large porosity ($\por\to1$), the flow is relatively unobstructed (\fig{fig:passFlow}a; top $\phi=0.93$) and the mean velocity profile $\flowpro(y)$ is parabolic (\fig{fig:passFlow}b; yellow).
-As the porosity is decreased, the greater number of obstacles slows the flow (\fig{fig:passFlow}a; middle $\phi=0.87$) and \correctText{broadening}{broadens} the profiles (\fig{fig:passFlow}b; pink).
-At low porosity, the effect of the walls \correctText{are}{is} minimal compared to \correctText{the dense obstacles}{obstacle drag} (\fig{fig:passFlow}a; bottom $\phi=0.79$), producing plug-like flow (\fig{fig:passFlow}b; blue).
-The flow profiles \correctText{are well fit by}{follow} the Brinkman equation~\cite{durlofsky1987analysis} \correctText{}{$\left[ \partial_{yy}-\perm^{-1}\right]\av{\vx}_{x,t}({y}) = -\G/\visc$ for viscosity $\visc$ and interstitial permeability $\perm$}, indicating that anisotropic \correctText{liquid crystalline}{} properties can be \correctText{effectively}{} absorbed in\correctText{}{to} the \correctText{isotropic}{} Brinkman terms (\fig{fig:passFlow}b). \correctText{Only at}{At} the lowest porosity\correctText{ is there}{,} systematic deviations, in the form of limited non-monotonic shoulders in the near-wall region \correctText{}{appear} (\fig{fig:passFlow}b; blue), due to steric inaccessibility of obstacles.
-From the fits, \correctText{the interstitial permeability}{} $\perm$ and characteristic pore size $\lb\correctText{}{=}\sqrt{\perm}$ are found (\fig{fig:passFlow}c).
-The resulting permeabil`ity obeys the Kozeny–Carman relationship $\perm = c \por^3(1-\por)^{-2}$ with \correctText{the coefficient}{} $c=0.091\pm0.004$.
+Before considering cooperative effects, we quantify the properties of the porous medium.
+In the limit of zero activity and large porosity ($\por\to1$), the flow is relatively unobstructed and the mean velocity profile $\flowpro(y)$ is parabolic (\fig{fig:passFlow}b; yellow).
+As the porosity is decreased, the greater number of obstacles slows the flow (\fig{fig:passFlow}a; middle $\phi=0.87$) and broadens the profiles (\fig{fig:passFlow}b; pink).
+At low porosity, the effect of the walls is minimal compared to obstacle drag (\fig{fig:passFlow}a; bottom $\phi=0.79$), producing plug-like flow (\fig{fig:passFlow}b; blue).
+The flow profiles follow the Brinkman equation~\cite{durlofsky1987analysis} $\left[ \partial_{yy}-\perm^{-1}\right]\av{\vx}_{x,t}({y}) = -\G/\visc$ for viscosity $\visc$ and interstitial permeability $\perm$~\cite{si}, indicating that anisotropic properties can be absorbed into the Brinkman terms (\fig{fig:passFlow}b).
+At the lowest porosity, systematic deviations, in the form of limited non-monotonic shoulders in the near-wall region appear (\fig{fig:passFlow}b; blue), due to steric inaccessibility of obstacles.
+From the fits, $\perm$ and corresponding pore size $\lb=\sqrt{\perm}$ (or Brinkman length) are found (\fig{fig:passFlow}c).
+The resulting permeability obeys the Kozeny–Carman relationship $\perm = c \por^3(1-\por)^{-2}$ with $c=0.091\pm0.004$.